vienatjeee/dns-blocklists/submit_pullrequest_here/repository_README.txt

 Hand brush - Cleans the Internet and protects your privacy!
 Blocks Ads, Tracking, Metrics and some Badware.
 A size-optimized version of the Multi NORMAL.

 > [!NOTE]
+> **Blocking type:** Relaxed
+> This list version should not lead to any restrictions.
+It is particularly suitable for environments in which there is no admin nearby who can unblock something and if you have to pay attention to the size of the list, because the AdBlocker does not support large lists.

+> [!IMPORTANT]
 > Does not block error trackers such as Bugsnag, Crashlytics, Firebase, Instabug, Sentry, ... and other app-specific crash trackers.
 These are only blocked from the Pro version onwards.

 **Entries:** light_dh domains/hosts - light_dhc compressed hosts - light_cp compressed domains